India

 AT A GLANCE

 AI is increasingly used across the justice system, particularly by law enforcement for data analysis, crime detection, surveillance, and predictive policing.
 Tools such as facial recognition and AI-enhanced CCTV analysis (e.g., AMPED FIVE) improve investigations and evidence handling.
 Prosecutors employ AI to support case management, including filing first information reports and analysing witness testimony.
 Courts use AI under the e-Courts project for automated case handling, legal research, translation (SUVAS), and summarisation and legal research (SUPACE), while platforms like Nyaay AI and Adalat AI enhance efficiency and accessibility.
+Victims have access to specialised chatbots for case updates, summarisation, and translation.
 Training programmes for judges and police are expanding AI literacy to strengthen justice delivery.

 India does not have dedicated AI legislation.
 Local policies and guidelines for lawyers and judges are emerging, and general rules of criminal procedure also apply.
-There are plans for a Digital India Act to replace existing data protection legislation, which may contain provisions expressly regulating AI.
+There are plans to amend amend existing laws, rely on sectoral regulations and adopt voluntary frameworks, as opposed to enacting new pieces of legislation specifically for governing AI in India.

 USE